 YOUR MEDICATION IS NOT THE BEST MIXER

-With age comes complexity.
+With age comes complexity and it is clearly evident in older people.
 You suddenly start taking so many pills every day to ensure your body functions properly, to reduce stress & even overcome pain faster.
 These medications have several compounds that may negatively affect your body when they are overexposed to alcohol.
 So before you sip on your next drink, ask your GP if your medication will cause any problems.
 Medications that might cause issues are anti-anxiety drugs, antibiotics, antidepressants, antihistamines and blood thinners.
 Read more about it here.

 HAVE YOU BEEN A REGULAR DRINKER?